 We believe career assessments serve a critical role in career exploration and career development.
 We conduct ongoing research on the Kuder assessments in order to ensure that they’re of high quality, that they remain relevant for today’s students and adults, and that they’re bias-free, reliable, and valid.

-We also conduct ongoing research on our assessments to ensure that our assessments continue to meet or exceed the Standards for Educational and Psychological Testing established by the Joint Committee on Test Standards by the American Educational Research Association, the American Psychological Association, and the National Council on Measurement in Education.
+We also conduct ongoing research on our assessments to ensure that our assessments continue to meet or exceed the Standards for Educational and Psychological Testing established by the Joint Committee on Testing Practices established by the American Educational Research Association, the American Psychological Association, and the National Council on Measurement in Education.

 How often does Kuder review its assessments?